Easy recipes from around the World, including Great British classics, dinners and snacks

 Preheat the oven to 170°C/325°F or Gas 3

-1. Heat a third of the butter in a large skillet or frying pan and brown the lamb in batches, once done add them to the casserole dish.
+1. Heat a third of the butter in a large skillet or frying pan and brown the lamb in batches.
+Add them to the casserole dish.

-8. Melt the remaining butter and turn the heat of your oven up, remove the lid from the casserole and brush the potatoes with the melted butter.
+4. Melt the remaining butter and turn the heat of your oven up.
+Remove the lid from the casserole and brush the potatoes with the melted butter.

-9. Remove the foil and put the dish back into the oven for about ½ an hour to brown the potatoes.
+5. Take off the foil and return the dish to the oven for about 30 minutes to let the potatoes brown.

 Did you make this recipe?